. the problem of beauty

-In pursuit of new beauty that might break through, the photographer gallops off in all directions at once, across a sprawling topography.
-Even with a site map and a sack of bread crumbs, newcomers may, at first pass, find this riding hard to circuit.
+In pursuit of new beauty that might break through, the photographer saddles up and gallops off in all directions at once, across a limitless horizon.
+Even clinging to a site map and trailing a sack of bread crumbs, newcomers may, at first pass, find this riding hard to circuit.

-so picture this.
-When presented in large prints on gallery walls, many art images today suggest themselves as spotless windows framing views to literal elements - persons and things - in an actual space located somewhere else, a frame that we peer through as a mode of visitation.
-The prevailing gestalt of photography-school graduates these days, it seems, is to set up views that operate as a teleportation device or, in old parlance, as a step through a looking-glass where one finds a still-recognizably-real space (even when rendered imaginatively) on the other side.
+When presented in large prints on gallery walls, many art images today suggest themselves as spotless windows framing views to literal elements - persons and things - in an actual space located somewhere else, a frame that we peer through as a mode of visitation; the image operates as a teleportation device, a step through the looking-glass.

-Much of the work here intends a different experience that dispenses with that premise, presenting instead the two-dimensional image as the viewer's final destination, a place compressed with meanings, a space that operates under its own rules and posits its own non-documentary realities.
+Much of the work here intends a different experience that either dispenses with or subverts that premise, presenting instead the two-dimensional image as the viewer's final destination, a place compressed with meanings, a space that operates under its own rules and posits its own non-documentary realities.

 Indeed, preferring viewers to remember at all times that they're examining the contrived realm of an art object, with a shrug I let some digital brushstrokes show by leaving editing imperfections on random display.
 I then go further, modifying the aesthetic dimensions of many images in subtle or obvious ways, such that a picture's appeal might strike the eye as somehow unexpected or even alien to its subject matter.

-strangeness as aesthetic.
 Deliberately alienated beauty can heighten the viewer's attention and engagement in ways that more familiar and expected expressions of beauty cannot.
-Alienation is often how a certain music, or that glint of the uncanny, slips into an image by the side door.
+Often it is through alienation that a certain music, or a glint of the uncanny, slips into an image by the side door.

-The wide-open approach that this work takes toward the introduction of unexpected beauty by any suited means follows that of Ernst Haas, the pioneering poet of color photography.
+The wide-open approach that this work takes toward the introduction of unexpected beauty by any suited means follows that of forerunners such as Pete Turner and Ernst Haas, the pioneering poet of color photography.
 The eloquent Austrian liked to think of himself as "a painter in a hurry," and of his creative process as "dreaming with open eyes."
 Through a range of deliberate alterations, Haas embraced his unfettered liberty to "transform an object from what it is to what I want it to be."

 where from here...

-Plunge into .. ideas if you are up for a longer lap around fine-art photography's aesthetic divide, and for hearing more about this site's offbeat framework to perceive unexpected beauty.
+Plunge into .. ideas if you are up for a longer lap around art photography's aesthetic divide, and for hearing more about this site's offbeat framework for cultivating unexpected beauty.

 On the other hand, if you are someone who is only marginally interested in this stuff anyway, then you have already made yourself slog through quite enough artspeak.
-Now you are probably best advised to simply poke around the place in search of something unexpected.
+You are probably best advised now to simply poke around the place in search of something unexpected.